notverymoe/nvm-wormhole/README.md

 ## License

-Made avaliable to the public under the Apache 2.0 License, or later revision.
+Made avaliable to the public under the MIT License, see Notice file for other licenses and LICENSE for the full text of the license.

-Certain files include additional licensing options for their content, such as the MIT-derived files in the nvm-sdf crate.